Disposable Colostomy Bags (Pros and Cons)

 All-in-all, it all boils down to your personal preference and lifestyle and whether the positive aspects of a closed ostomy pouch outweighs the negative for you.
 And though I personally prefer the drainable types, I still found that there were many instances when I had no choice but to use a closed pouch.
 I find they worked best for me because I am a socially active individual.
 I found Coloplast's worked best for me.
 Assura 1-Piece Closed Pouch (Precut Convex)

-Just as the use of closed pouches has many advantages, it also has a few disadvantages.
+Just as the use of closed colostomy bags has many advantages, it also has a few disadvantages.

 - It is expensive using closed colostomy bags because they are not reusable like the type you can empty.
 The problem lies in the fact that you can only use it once.
 That means you will go through more pouches and spend more money on them.